ReadieFur/OculusToSteamVR/README.md

 - `Right grip`: Rotate the controllers clockwise.
 - `Left grip`: Rotate the controllers anti-clockwise.
 Once you are happy with your calibration, press both the `Menu` and `A` buttons on the controllers again to exit calibration mode and save the calibration.

+### Using the controllers as trackers:
+You can use the controllers as trackers by toggling between the controller and tracker modes by pressing the `Menu` and `Right thumbstick` buttons on the controllers.

 ## Todo:
 - Add rotation calibration.